 'I chose law to be an advocate for social justice.'

-Based in Sydney, Vicky Antzoulatos is Special Counsel with Shine Lawyers' Class Actions department.
+Based in Sydney, Vicky Antzoulatos is a Practice Leader of Shine Lawyers' Class Actions department.
 Working with a team of carefully selected legal professionals, Vicky strives to bring justice and recognition to individuals across Australia who have suffered as a result of corporate wrongdoing.

 Vicky graduated from Macquarie University with a Bachelor of Laws and went on to study her Masters at Sydney University.
 She was admitted to practice in the Supreme Court of New South Wales in 1999, and has worked almost exclusively in class actions and commercial litigation since her admission.